An Open Program for Students & Young Professionals

 Participants pay their participation fee indirectly to Germany Close Up by purchasing their round-trip airline ticket.
 After being accepted to the program, participants are expected to book their roundtrip airline ticket to Berlin with economy class and to provide proof of purchase to Germany Close Up.

 If your air fare is more than US$490, you may be eligible for a flight reimbursement from Germany Close Up for some of your costs above this amount.
-The maximum reimbursement available is US$310 (max. flight costs for full reimbursement: US$800).
+Please note that this amount is capped and depends on your point of departure in the United States or Canada.
+For participants departing from the New York or Washington D.C. greater metropolitan areas the maximum reimbursement available is US$310 (max. flight costs for full reimbursement: US$800).
+For participants departing from elsewhere in the United States or Canada the maximum reimbursement is US$510.
 Only flight costs above the US$490 participation fee are considered for reimbursement.

 Reimbursement will be take place in EURO while you are in Germany.